Heroku Connect Logging and Maintenance Operations

 Table of Contents

 While not recommended, you could use the Follower Changeover method instead.
-If you wish to do that then you would need to take additional steps as those documented in the section below, omitting step 5.
+If you wish to do that then you must take additional steps as those documented in the following section, omitting step 4.

 Upgrading the Version of a Heroku Postgres Database

 These steps ensure that the new database is an exact copy of your current database.
-Heroku Connect will not create tables or transfer data to an empty database, so be sure to follow the proper upgrade process.
+Heroku Connect doesn’t create tables or transfer data to an empty database, so be sure to follow the proper upgrade process.

 Create your follower database and allow it to get mostly caught up with your lead database.
-This will minimize the amount of downtime required for the upgrade.
+This minimizes the amount of downtime required for the upgrade.

 Pause your connection for the same reason that you put your application into maintenance mode, to prevent Heroku Connect from trying to write to your database during the upgrade.